Resource Allocation Editor

 - Do you have the staff capacity to take on more work?

 Answer these questions by analyzing the data associated with each employee within the editor.
 In the image below, we can get a lot of information about Jason.

 - A capacity of 160.
 This number is located next to Jason’s name, and refers to the number of hours he can work each month.
 Full-time staffers usually work 160 hours each month (40 hours each week for four weeks each month).

 - Low monthly totals.
-Jason has low monthly totals in February and March.
-This information is located in green on the bottom line next to "Totals."
-That said, we’ll want to give Jason more projects to increase his hours and keep him engaged.
+Jason has a monthly total of 65 for the month of June, 33 for July, and 5 in August.
+This information is located on the bottom line next to Totals.
+Given this information, we’ll want to give Jason more projects to increase his hours and keep him engaged.

 Tip: Use Hotkeys in Resource Allocation Editor